okta/okta-utils-swift/README.md

 - Fatal and non-fatal error reports is sent on the next app launch.

 This destination is using [Firebase Crashlytics SDK](https://github.com/firebase/firebase-ios-sdk) for logging implementation.

+### App Center destination

+Related class -
+[AppCenterLogger]
+(OktaLogger/AppCenterLogger/AppCenterLogger.swift).
+This destination uses the AppCenter SDK to send events, so they can be accessed from the App Center console.
+The only functionality supported by this destination is sending events to the App Center dashboard.
+There are a few important features and restrictions in this destination:

+- Logger will not send events unless App Center is already configured in AppDelegate [setup App Center](https://docs.microsoft.com/en-us/appcenter/sdk/getting-started/macos).
+- Logs with 'error' levels are sent as critical events to App Center [event flags](https://docs.microsoft.com/en-us/appcenter/sdk/analytics/macos)
+- Log messages are ignored so they can be left as nil.
+The eventName parameter is the name of the event sent to App Center, and properties are sent as the properties of the event.
+Make sure that the properties are in [String: String] format or they may not be sent to App Center

+This destination is using [App Center SDK](https://github.com/microsoft/appcenter-sdk-apple) for logging implementation

 ### Custom destinations